Leo Pollard Memorial Fell Race

 Please note.

-Please ensure you bring with you the recommended Fra kit. we may ask you to wear or carry all or some of it depending on the weather on the day/evening
+Please ensure you bring with you the recommended FRA kit. we may ask you to wear or carry all or some of it depending on the weather on the day/evening

-Full details of Fra rules and kit can be found in the Requirements for Runners link above.
+Full details of FRA rules and kit can be found in the Requirements for Runners link above.

 Join our Facebook page for photographs and updates- https://www.facebook.com/profile.php?id=100092142715605

-Note: New race route for 2024 & 2025, see below for details.
+Note: New race route from 2024, see below for details.

 The race route used for the 2019, 2022, 2023 races (no races 2020 or 2021 due to Covid) was approx. 7.5 miles and 1500 ft of ascent and was categorised as a BM Fell race.
 This is one of the longer midweek Fell races and with a 7:30pm start means that some runners are finishing at 9:15 – 30 not long before it gets dark.